chadly/quartz/content/Science Explains How, Not What.md

 Science doesn't have to deal with the _what_ (the intrinsic nature of matter), only the _how_ (the behavior).
 We shouldn't confuse the practical utility of predicting behavior that physical science gives us with the ontological aspiration of realizing a complete _Theory of Everything_.

 Science cannot give us that unless it goes beyond physical science, embracing it as an _aspect_ in a larger unified theory.
-To truly understand the nature of reality, we may need to find a way to bridge the gap between the quantitative world of science and the qualitative world of conscious experience.
+To truly understand the nature of reality, we need to find a way to bridge the gap between the quantitative world of science and the qualitative world of conscious experience.

 ---